 I work with adults and young people (15+ years old).
 I work with individuals and couples, as well as offering group therapy.
 I offer both time-limited counselling (typically around 12 sessions) and longer-term, open-ended therapy.
-Sessions are 50 minutes each, either weekly or bi-weekly depending on your preference.
+Sessions are 50 minutes each, either weekly or twice-weekly depending on your preference.

 Counselling gives you the unusual opportunity to express your private thoughts and feelings spontaneously, uncensored, and without risk or judgement.
 Within a confidential, therapeutic space, you can explore these parts of yourself truthfully with another.

 The therapist is there to listen to you, without a personal agenda, and help deepen your insight into your subjective experience.
 This exceptional form of human contact enables you to understand yourself better – your thoughts, emotions and behaviour – and begin to change.